nusnlp/mlconvgec2018/README.md

 # A Multilayer Convolutional Encoder-Decoder Neural Network for Grammatical Error Correction

 Code and model files for the paper: "A Multilayer Convolutional Encoder-Decoder Neural Network for Grammatical Error Correction" (In AAAI-18).
-If you use the code, models, or output files from this work please cite the paper:
+If you use any part of this work, make sure you include the following citation:

 ```
 @InProceedings{chollampatt2018mlconv,